-Ian Cummins, Director of Cartography and Supply Chain Mapping, joins the Runa team after working for the last two years in Indonesia doing conservation, concession valuation, sustainable supply chain mapping and REDD+ development.
+Ian Cummins, Regional Director, joins the Runa team after working for the last two years in Indonesia doing conservation, concession valuation, sustainable supply chain mapping and REDD+ development.
 He is a graduate of the Yale School of Forestry and Environmental Studies specializing in GIS, remote sensing and tropical forest management and has prior work and research experience in Honduras and the Peruvian Amazon.
 Ian likes to argue politics, make maps and play soccer.

 Aliana Piñeiro, Director of Evaluation and Development, first came to Runa Foundation as a community development intern in Ecuador in the summer of 2011.
 Following her internship and the completion of her masters degree in International Affairs at The New School, she joined the team as the Director of Monitoring and Evaluation.
 In her current role she continues to direct Runa's M&E in the Amazon and also works to expand our sources of financing and grow our network internationally.
 Aliana lives in Queens, NY with her husband and their dog, and she loves to do yoga, go on long walks with the dog and travel.